littleosbook/littleosbook/output.md

 }
 ~~~

-which can then be called
+which can then be used

 ~~~ {.c}
 #define FB_GREEN     2